AD-Vega/rtl-power-fftw/README.md

 therefore a modern, C++11 enabled compiler is needed to compile `rtl_power_fftw`.

+## Prerequisites

+In order to prepare your environment to build from the sources you have to first install a couple of development libraries.
+This step is needed only the first time.

+sudo apt-get install libfftw3-dev sudo apt-get install libtclap-dev

 ## Installation

 To compile the program, cd into the directory where you have cloned the code